scalabli/yadig/docs/security.rst

 careful:

 -   generating HTML without the help of Jinja2
--   calling :class:`~flask.Markup` on data submitted by users
+-   calling :class:`~cts.Markup` on data submitted by users
 -   sending out HTML from uploaded files, never do that, use the ``Content-Disposition: attachment`` header to prevent that problem.
 -   sending out textfiles from uploaded files.
 Some browsers are using